kevinwlu/dsd/Nexys-A7/Lab-2/README.md

 * POWER ON > Wait for 9 seconds > The four digit counter starts

-* POWER OFF > Move the blue MODE jumper from QSPI to JTAG
+* POWER OFF > Move the blue MODE jumper on the board from QSPI to JTAG